On weighted Bergman spaces of a domain with Levi-flat boundary: Introduction

+Recently, general $L^2$ jet extension theorems of Ohsawa--Takegoshi type have been actively investigated (cf. \cite{popovici,hisamoto, demailly, hosono, cao-demailly-matsumura}).
+However, none of them seems to be able to yield our optimal extension operator.
+We hope that our work would give some clue to pursue the general $L^2$ jet extension theorem with optimal constant.

+Another possible approach to construct holomorphic functions on $\Omega$ with slow growth would be to use the $L^2$ extension theorem of Ohsawa--Takegoshi type.
+In \cite[Theorem 3.6]{guan-zhou} (cf. \cite{ohsawa-vi}), it was shown that, for any relatively compact domain $D$ with smooth strongly pseudoconvex boundary in a Stein manifold, there exists a continuous linear extension operator, which gives a gain in weight order,

+where $H$ is a closed smooth complex hypersurface in $\Omega$ and $\alpha \geq -1$.
+This work suggests extending weighted $L^2$ holomorphic functions on a fiber of $\pi|\Omega\colon \Omega \to \Sigma$ to those on $\Omega$.
+However, again, existing $L^2$ extension theorems seem not be able to produce holomorphic functions on $\Omega$ with slow growth as in our Main Theorem.
+The biggest difficulty in this approach is the lack of weighted $L^2$ estimate for the $\opa$-equation on weakly pseudoconvex domains in weight order $\alpha$ close to $-1$.
+Although some useful Donnelly--Fefferman type estimates are available in weight order $\alpha > -\eta$, where $\eta$ is the Diederich--Forn{\ae}ss index of the pseudoconvex domain (cf. \cite{berndtsson-charpentier, kohn1999, henkin-iordan, cao-shaw-wang, pinton-zampieri})), they are not satisfactory from our viewpoint since it is known that the Diederich--Forn{\ae}ss indices of Levi-flat bounded domains are at most $1/2$ (cf. \cite{fu-shaw2014, adachi-brinkschulte2014}).
+We do not know how to solve the $\opa$-equation on our $\Omega$, which is known to have the Diederich--Forn{\ae}ss index exactly $1/2$ (cf. \cite{adachi}), in weighted $L^2$ spaces of order $\alpha \in (-1, -1/2]$.

-In this context, we would like to emphasize a work of Chen \cite{chen2014}, which motivated this work.
-He studied the weighted Bergman spaces of pseudoconvex domains in Euclidean spaces $\C^n$ with $C^2$-smooth boundary, and proved a H\"ormader type $L^2$-estimate for the $\opa$-equation in weighted $L^2$ spaces of any order $> -1$, whatever their Diederich--Fornaess index are, although there he could exploit the background strictly plurisubharmonic exhaustion, the Kohn weight.
+In this context, we would like to remark a work of Chen \cite{chen2014}, which motivated this work.
+He studied the weighted Bergman spaces of pseudoconvex domains in Euclidean spaces $\C^n$ with $C^2$ smooth boundary, and proved a H\"ormader type $L^2$ estimate for the $\opa$-equation in weighted $L^2$ spaces of any weight order $\alpha > -1$ regardless of their Diederich--Fornaess indices.
+This affirmative result lead us to construct holomorphic functions on $\Omega$ with slow growth, although the technical difficulty forced us to take a different approach from extending holomorphic functions on a fiber to those on $\Omega$.

-As an application of our description of $\mathcal{O}(\Omega)$, the following classical fact dated back to Hopf \cite{hopf} (cf. \cite{tsuji}, \cite{sullivan}, \cite{garnett}, \cite{feres-zeghib}) is reproved without appealing to the ergodicity of the Levi foliation on the boundary, in fact, even without looking at $\bd\Omega$. \begin{Corollary} The Hardy space $A^2_{-1}(\Omega)$ consists only of constant functions.
-In particular, there is no bounded holomorphic function on $\Omega$ except constant functions. \end{Corollary}
+As an application of our description of $\mathcal{O}(\Omega)$, we shall give an alternate proof for the following classical fact dated back to Hopf \cite{hopf} (cf. \cite{tsuji, sullivan, garnett, feres-zeghib}): \begin{Corollary} The Hardy space $A^2_{-1}(\Omega)$ consists of constant functions only.
+In particular, there is no bounded holomorphic function on $\Omega$ except constant functions. \end{Corollary} Our new proof does not use any property of $\bd\Omega$ although previous proofs relied on the ergodicity of the Levi foliation on the boundary $\bd\Omega$.

-As an another application, we shall give a Forelli--Rudin construction (cf. \cite{forelli-rudin}, \cite{ligocka}) for weighted Bergman kernels of $\Omega$.